-The primary investment objective of the Fund is high current income through investment in securities issued by infrastructure companies.
+The primary investment objective of the Fund is total return, with an emphasis on income through investment in securities issued by infrastructure companies.
 Infrastructure companies typically provide the physical framework that society requires to function on a daily basis and are defined as utilities, pipelines, toll roads, airports, railroads, marine ports and telecommunications companies.

 NAV per share is as of the prior day’s market close of regular trading on the NYSE, generally 4:00 p.m.
 Eastern time, on each day the NYSE is open for trading.

 Distribution Rate is calculated dividing the last distribution paid per share (annualized) by the market price.
 Note that the number of income distributions is based on the fund’s distribution payment frequency (i.e. monthly or quarterly).
 A fund may pay distributions in excess of its net investment company taxable income and, to the extent this occurs, the distribution yield quoted will include a return of capital.
 The estimated return of capital for each distribution is also available on this Web site by clicking on the Distributions tab on each fund’s landing page.

 SEC yield is calculated by dividing annualized net investment income per share during a 30-day period by the maximum offering price per share as of the close of that period.
 SEC yield reflects the rate at which the fund is earning income on its current portfolio of securities.
 Since certain distributions received by the funds from real estate investment trusts (REITs) may consist of dividend income, return of capital and capital gains, and the character of these distributions cannot be determined until after the end of the year, the SEC yield has been adjusted for the funds that invest significantly in REITs based on estimates of return of capital and capital gains.